Skip to main content

 Byrd, assistant professor of linguistics in the College of Arts and Sciences, and his students have drawn national attention for their groundbreaking work to reconstruct and understand prehistoric languages.

 Byrd has devoted much of his research time translating the language known as Proto-Indo-European (PIE).
 The language is thought to have been first used over 7,000 years ago, with some suspecting it was spoken even earlier.
-Byrd’s work focuses on the sounds and
+Byrd’s work focuses on the sounds and structure of the PIE

 Portuguese is the fifth most spoken language in the world, with more than 250 million speakers worldwide.
 Aside from its country of origin, Portuguese is the official language of Brazil, Mozambique, Angola, Cape Verde, Acores, Guinea-Bissau, and São Tomé and Príncipe, and is commonly spoken in seven other countries.
 A part of the Ibero-Romance language group that descends from Latin dialects, its origins are ancient, but during the Age of Exploration, it spread to many corners of the globe, and is present in many popular forms of music, such as bossa nova and samba.